Learn more about Google’s latest algorithm update, known as ‘Mobilegeddon’. Is your website mobile friendly in Google’s eyes? And does it need to be?

 If you aren’t currently using your website to build a mailing list, you really are missing a trick.
 At EggCup Web Design we understand the power of social media and use it everyday to build relationships with new clients.
 But despite what the doomsayers might say, email definitely isn’t dead.

-As website owners we have very little time to earn the trust of our visitors, and just one little slip-up can damage a fledgling relationship beyond repair.
-Always remember that the search results that referred your visitor to your site in the first place are rarely more than a few […]
+As website owners we have very little time to earn the trust of our visitors.
+Just one little slip-up can damage a fledgling relationship beyond repair.
+Always remember that your website visitors are only a click away from hitting that ‘back’ button and disappearing forever.
+Don’t undermine user trust to […]

 A user interface should inspire confidence in the user.
 It should always offer them an escape route if things go wrong.
 The iPhone home button does this perfectly, so why don’t Macs have eject buttons?